Robert Bamler

 Machine Learning Publications

-Representative publications include improvements to black box variational inference (BBVI) and applications of BBVI to time series models, to deep neural data compression, and to natural sciences, as well as resource efficient learning algorithms.
+Representative publications include improvements to black box variational inference (BBVI) and applications of BBVI to neural data compression, to time series models, and to natural sciences, as well as resource efficient learning algorithms.
 For more publications, see list below.

 -